 MU 461 Senior Project

-A course project for the students whose emphasis is in Music Business, Composition and Media Production id designed with the assistance of the advisor.
-The graduates are required courses.
+A course project for the students whose emphasis is in Music Business, Composition and Media Production is designed with the assistance of the advisor.
+The graduates are required to take the course.

 MU 470, 471 Band Ensemble I, II